OlegDemk/stm32F103C8_NRF24L01_and_LoRa_E220_900T22D/README.md

 4. Temperature and humidity sensor: AM2302.
 5. OLED 0.96" 128x64 I2C: SSD1306.
 6. Three buttons.
 7. UART to USB module.
+(Power source).

 The main features:
 1. In project are LoRa E220-900T22D radio module.
 Module can work in RX and TX modes, depends on choise in menu.
 (Work dictance about 9 km)